Liqwid-Labs/liqwid-liquidation-bot/README.md

 The wallet will require the "underlying" currency of the market to liquidation loans within that market; i.e., ADA is required to liquidate an ADA loan, and DJED (plus ADA for transaction fees) is required to liquidate a DJED loan.
+In the case of mnemonic wallets the provided funds must be staked at the account's primary address.
+For private key wallets the bot will use an unstaked address.
+The address you need to fund will be logged by the bot along with the current underlying balance at bot startup.

 Liquidations rewards (either qADA, qDJED, or both) will be paid back to the wallet.
 These rewards _are not_ automatically redeemed; you must redeem them manually.